jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 Simulate Man-In-The_Middle Attack on a system.
 Pre-requirments knowledge:
 - Python Scapy Package: Scapy is a powerful Python-based interactive packet manipulation program and library.
 It is able to forge or decode packets of a wide number of protocols, send them on the wire, capture them, store or read them using pcap files, match requests and replies, and much more.
 It is designed to allow fast packet prototyping by using default values that work.
-- Kali Linux: is an open-source, Debian-based Linux distribution geared towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering [11].
+- Kali Linux: is an open-source, Debian-based Linux distribution geared towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering [11].(Over 600 penetration testing tools pre-installed)
-- Cyber Security principles: Applied Cyber Security Principle to find weakness in the system (by pass filter if using same MAC address)
+- Cyber Security principles: Applied Cyber Security Principle to find weakness in the system (by pass filter if using same MAC address), network topology
 - Networking Principles: Understand MAC Address, Access Point, Various Networking Devices, Address Resolution Protocal (ARP), Domain Name Server (DNS)
 - OSI Model and TCP/IP Model: Understand Layers Architecture of OSI Model and TCP/IP Models, Understand IPV4 and IPV6
 - Web Aplication Structures: (Client Server Model)
-- Python Programming: String Manipulation, Parsing HTML, Sending & receiving HTTP requests, Netfilterqueue, Socket Programming, Data Structures,
+- Python Programming: String Manipulation, Parsing HTML, Sending & receiving HTTP requests, Netfilterqueue, Socket Programming, Data Structures, OOP

 Tools that is used in Man-In-The_Middle Attack:
 - MAC Address Changer